 |Sony A7R III (⇒ lft)||3686||no||3.0||1440||tilting||YES||8000||10.0||no||YES|

 |Sony A99 II (⇒ lft | rgt)||2400||YES||3.0||1229||tilting||no||8000||12.0||no||YES|

 |Sony A7S II (⇒ lft | rgt)||2400||no||3.0||1229||tilting||no||8000||5.0||no||YES|

 The A7R III is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A7R II has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.

-So what conclusions can be drawn?
-Is there a clear favorite between the Sony A7R II and the Sony A7R II?
+So what is the bottom line?
+Is the Sony A7R II better than the Sony A7R III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.